Health Insurance When You're Out of Work

 However, you can't ask for special enrollment if you've decided to use COBRA.

 A Marketplace lets you shop online for a health plan.
-You can compare prices and benefits of different plans.
+You can compare prices and benefits of different plans and find out if you qualify for government assistance to pay the plan’s premiums.
+Marketplaces have a limited open enrollment period.
+If you lose your job, you qualify for a special enrollment period.
 You'll also be able to find out if you qualify for Medicaid, a government program for people with low incomes.